fornwall/rust-script/docs/README.md

 Hello, World!
 ```

-The output of Cargo will be hidden unless compilation fails, or takes longer than a few seconds.
+The output of Cargo will be hidden unless compilation fails.

 `rust-script` will also look for embedded dependency and manifest information in the script.
 For example, all of the following are equivalent: